 If you were to score low on a cognitive exam, it is advisable to go for an M.R.I. to assess potential causes.
 There are numerous reasons for the deterioration in brain function aside from Alzheimer’s.

-Getting an M.R.I. in the U.S. would cost you between $1,600 and $8,400.
+Getting an M.R.I. in the U.S. would cost you between $375 to $2,850, while the national average cost stands at $1,325.
 The price may depend on the facility, the machine’s worth, and the cost of the contrast used.

 Can a Cognoscopy Prevent Alzheimer’s?

 Aside from common Alzheimer’s symptoms, a cognoscopy is a comprehensive set of tests that enable us to identify causes and risk factors present for Alzheimer’s.
 Then, by implementing steps to decrease risks and manage potential causes, we can improve symptoms and slow the disease’s progression.
 Unfortunately, however, cognoscopy hasn’t yet been approved to prevent Alzheimer’s.

 Nevertheless, the concept of the approach is to detect AD as early as possible and make lifestyle changes.
 The ultimate goal is to get adults into a lifestyle where the symptoms of Alzheimer’s don’t keep on improving.
 As a result, cognoscopy can be a great solution to detect the early stages of the disease and make the necessary changes in daily activities, meal plans, and medications to prevent AD from growing.